nushell/nushell.github.io/book/dataframes.md

 3sec 364ms 48µs 625ns
 ```

-So, 3.7 seconds to perform this aggregated operation.
+So, 3.7 seconds to perform this aggregation.

 Let's try the same operation in pandas: